5l1v3r1/promptmapdev/README.md

 `pip3 install -r requirements.txt`

 Open `promptmap.py` file and fill it with your OpenAI API key.

+You can also change model names that are defined `target_model` and `attack_model` variables.

 ## Usage